 2. Crate-train your dog

-Most dogs can be taught to love spending time relaxing in their crates, and it then becomes a wonderful training tool.
+Most dogs can be taught to love spending time relaxing in their crates, and crate training can be a wonderful thing when potty training dogs.
 Susan Garrett’s Crate Games DVD is a great resource.
 For some dogs, the crate is already a place where dogs potty, or it is a scary place: If so, you may want to consult with a trainer on alternative management options.

 While regular floor cleaners may mask the smell for us, the superkeen noses of dogs can detect residue from previous accidents, which becomes an olfactory cue to return to the scene of the crime and reoffend.
 A black light, used in a dark room, can give you a visual cue as to where further cleaning is needed -– place a towel over any places that fluoresce, so you can find the right spots to clean once the lights are back on.

-EVERY time your dog eliminates outside, give her a treat immediately.
+When potty training dogs, give your dog a treat immediately every time she eliminates outside.
 She should be on a leash, right next to you, and you should always have treats (something she really likes -– for your dog, a “treat” may even be the toss of a tennis ball).
 For maximum benefit, only provide this special treat when she potties outside.
 She will quickly learn that going outside pays off.
 If you want to take your dog for a walk, you can use a walk as a reward for appropriate elimination by saying, “Good girl!
 Let’s go walk!”

 6. Don’t punish

 If you catch your dog in the act, a quick “oops!” followed by scooping her up and taking her outside to finish is your best bet.
 If the accident already happened, clean it up, but don’t punish your dog.
-I know many dogs who have developed coprophagia (stool eating) as a result of being punished when accidents are found; now your dog still potties inside but the spots are harder to find and her kisses are, um, yucky.
+I know many dogs who have developed coprophagia (a dog eating poop!) as a result of being punished when accidents are found.
+Now your dog still potties inside but the spots are harder to find and her kisses are, um, yucky.